VNG-Realisatie/nlx/README.md

 ## Regenerating protobuf and mock files

 Te execute the commands in the following sections, you will need to install [Earthly](https://earthly.dev/get-earthly).
-If you want to regenerate all files (protobuf, mocks and migrations), use the command:
+If you want to regenerate all files (protobuf and mocks), use the command:

 ```shell
 earthly +all